osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Type Reference Count`

-Returns the number of references by streams and stream views to a specified type.
+Returns the number of references by streams, stream views and other types to a specified type.
 See [Streams](xref:sdsstreams) and [Steam Views](xref:sdsviews) for more information on the use of types to define streams and stream views.
+For further details about type referencing please see: [Type Reusability](#Type Reusability)

 **Request**